norbertdev/wikigram/README.md

 License
 =======

-[GNU GPL 3](https://www.gnu.org/licenses/gpl-3.0.html) or of any later version published by the Free Software Foundation.
-See also the LICENSE file.
+[GNU GPL 3](https://www.gnu.org/licenses/gpl-3.0.html) or any later version published by the Free Software Foundation.